Mmahe522/Notes-/practice.md

+AFFIRMATIONS

-I am committed to my family, department, and community to which I serve.
+I am committed to my family, department and community to which I serve

-I am calm and alert in potentially dangerous and stressful situations.
+I am calm and alert in potentially dangerous and stressful sitations

-I never give up and I will survive a deadly conflict.
+I never give up and I will survive a deadly conflict

-I treat others like I would like to be treated.
+I treat people like I would like to be treated

-I am courageous, honorable, and always act with integrity.
+I am courageous, honorable and always act with integrity

-I do the right thing for the right reasons.
+I do the right things for the right reasons

+I have pride in my work and positive expectations of my duty to service

+I am accountable for the results of my decisions and actions